X2 - Custom case built to make the Xbox console as small and quiet as possible.

 Once the major components were fitted, we ran the Xbox for approx 30 minutes and the heat transfer block went up to around 50 deg C, to make the console run cooler we fitted 4 40mm fans from www.quietpc.com and added air channels to the main transfer block to aid cooling.

 The cooling fans

 All major components are fitted to the case.

 The finished Xbox with the perspex top panel fitted.

 Front view showing aluminium power button with white LED

-Back of the Xbox showing fans, video, USB, Network and Power cable.
+Back of the Xbox shows fans, video, USB, Network and Power cable.

-The custom Xbox next to a Xbox 360 and 32" Samsung TV
+The custom Xbox next to an Xbox 360 and 32" Samsung TV

 The finished system.